 Dol-llys Housing Limited was formed in 1992 by 6 families to purchase the house, originally a regency country house but then empty and owned by Powys County Council, and 14 acres of grounds.
-Dol-llys Housing Ltd was legally established as a housing co-operative as this was the most appropriate way to make a shared purchase.
+Dol-llys Housing Ltd was legally established as a fully mutual housing co-operative as this was the most appropriate way to make a shared purchase.

-Our “Living at Dol Llys” page give more information about what life here is like and how it might be different from what you are used to.
+Our “Living at Dôl Llys” page give more information about what life here is like and how it might be different from what you are used to.

-At present there are 9 adults and 3 under 18s living at Dol-llys; we cover four generations!
+Dôl Llys Hall is comprised of seven flats.
+Six flats are occupied by loan stock holders who have occupancy rights and one is rented under a tenancy agreement.
+At present there are 9 adults (7 women and 2 men) and 2 children living at Dôl-llys; we cover three generations!
 It is our full time home.
 We have three communal rooms consisting of two large rooms for every day informal use, meetings, planned social occasions and a weekly Pilates class and also a guest bedroom.
-We also share a heating system, a laundry, a parking area, the gardens, grounds and a polytunnel, a workshop and cellar space.
+We also share a heating system, a laundry, a parking area, the gardens, grounds and polytunnels, a workshop and cellar space.

 Some households share the care and eggs from a small flock of chickens and a small group keep bees.
 Unlike purpose built co-housing developments we do not have a “common house”.
 The development and use of communal areas by any member is by agreement with others.